How One Hockey Mom Streams 30+ Youth Hockey Games Solo Each Season Using OBS and Live Scoreboards

-An electrical engineer and hockey mom streams 30+ youth hockey games per season solo—handling video, play-by-play, scorekeeping, and troubleshooting—while helping families watch from anywhere and save on travel costs.
+See how Summer, an electrical engineer and hockey mom, streams 30+ youth hockey games per season completely solo—managing video, play-by-play commentary, and live scoring while saving families thousands in travel costs.

 Article Contents